miquelvir/lsds-2026/projects/1-hdfs/README.md

 ## [1.3] Datanode

-During this lab session, you will build the `datanode` service as described in [datanode](#datanode).
+You will build the `datanode` service as described in [datanode](#datanode).
 The `datanode` service has an API that allows storing and reading blocks.

 ### [1.3.1] Writing blocks (^)